mvillion/tinybinmat/README.md

 Operations on GF2 imply usage of xor for matrix products and accumulations.

-These instructions enable to perform multiple xor at a time:
+These instructions enable to perform multiple GF2 multiplications or additions at a time:

 | instruction                      | n<sub>prod</sub> | n<sub>acc</sub> |
 | :------------------------------- | ---: | ---: |